matiszach/sudoku-solver/README.md

 ## Phase 1

-First phase of the algorithm tries to deterministically fill as many Sudoku tiles as it can.
+The first phase of the algorithm tries to deterministically fill as many Sudoku tiles as it can.
-For this purpose it calculates a fitness table that holds for every tile and every digit wheter a digit can be placed in the tile.
+For this purpose, it calculates a fitness table that holds for every tile and every digit whether a digit can be placed in the tile.

-#### Fitness table is calculated based on checking if the digit was already placed in the row, column or 3x3 square the tile is located in.
+#### The fitness table is calculated based on checking if the digit was already placed in the row, column, or 3x3 square where the tile is located.

-If for the certain tile there is only one available digit in the fitness table, then it has to be placed there.
+If for a certain tile, there is only one available digit in the fitness table, then it has to be placed there.

 Phase 1 is repeated until there are no tiles where only one digit fits in.
-When the phase 1 is unable to fill any new tiles than the algoritm moves to the phase 2.
+When phase 1 is unable to fill any new tiles then the algorithm moves to phase 2.

 ## Phase 2

-In the second phase the algorithm takes the fitness table and goes through the empty tiles.
+In the second phase, the algorithm takes the fitness table and goes through the empty tiles.

-For every of those tiles it creates a copy of the current Sudoku state and fills the tile with one of the possible digits from the fitness table.
+For every one of those tiles, it creates a copy of the current Sudoku state and fills the tile with one of the possible digits from the fitness table.

-Then, the algorithm is trying to recursively solve the new Sudoku state and moves to the phase 1.
+Then, the algorithm tries to recursively solve the new Sudoku state and moves to phase 1.

 The recursion stops when the entire Sudoku is solved.